waqqasiq/n-queen-problem-using-genetic-algorithm/README.md

 - Step 5: Mutation may take place
 - Step 6: New chromosomes added to population
 - Repeat Step 2 to 6 until a chromosome (solution) with Fitness value = Fmax is found

+### Note
+Since most of the process is random, it doesn't always take the same time to converge to a solution.